 This area hosts one of the largest concentrations of species at risk in Canada; over 100 rare plants and animals and over 300 rare invertebrates.
 As the only desert in Canada, the indigenous plants and animals of the areas are found nowhere else in Canada.
 The “Osoyoos Arid Biotic Zone” is a continuation of the Sonora Life Zone and extends from Mexico north, right into the Okanagan Valley.

 Hiking & Biking

 Osoyoos has a number of fantastic hiking and biking trails for you to enjoy.
-Weather it is a climb through the mountains, peaceful walk along the canal or river or through the many orchards surrounding the valley, there is a path that suites every age and every skill level.
+Whether it is a climb through the mountains, a peaceful walk along the canal or river, or through the many orchards surrounding the valley, there is a path that suites every age and every skill level.
 For any exploration of the area, be mindful that there are natural hazards in an outdoor environment: be cautious and know your limitations.

 Let the adventure begin.

 Open starting in July, Indian Grove Riding Stables offers a fantastic array of activities for the entire family.
 From mountain pack trips, beach rides & cattle drives, riding lessons & pony rides and an all day ride to underground waterfalls, there is something for everyone.

 Reserved rides only.